 Ingrown toenails are most common among older adults.
 This is because the nails naturally thicken with age, which changes the curvature of the nails.

-Individuals should visit their doctors if they experience severe pain or inflammation near the ingrown nail or if the symptoms start to worsen.
+Individuals should visit a doctor if they experience severe pain or inflammation near the ingrown nail or if the symptoms start to worsen.
 These may be signs of an infection.

 Weak or brittle nails: Even though the nails typically thicken with age, the nails are generally not as strong in older individuals.
 The nails are usually weaker, more brittle, and prone to breakage in older adults.
-However, if symptoms develop suddenly and are accompanied by discoloration of the nail or other symptoms, individuals should visit their healthcare providers.
+However, if symptoms develop suddenly and are accompanied by discoloration of the nail or other symptoms, individuals should visit a healthcare provider.
 These may be signs of an underlying condition.

-Nails may also become yellow or green as a result of swelling in the hands caused by an accumulation of lymph fluid (lymphedema) or a lung condition such as bronchitis.
+Nails may also become yellow or green as a result of swelling in the hands caused by lymphedema (an accumulation of lymph fluid) or a lung condition such as bronchitis.

 Small indentations across the nails, called Beau's lines, occur when nail growth beneath the cuticle is interrupted.
 This may occur after an injury or severe illness such as a heart attack.
 It may also indicate poor nutrition.